zakinder/Verification/README.md

 ## Sakinder Ali :
     "Light never bend its black hole that bend."

-1. Before creation was structure and not structure.
+1. Before creation was structure or not structure.
+2. Learned its existance.